How do I Choose the Best Legal Internship?

 If you’re applying for a legal internship as a judicial clerkship, be prepared for stiff competition.
 In general, you’ll need an outstanding academic record as well as strong writing and research skills.
 Reviewing written records, briefing the judge, and making appeals recommendations are all part of the job description.

-An internship placement for legal secretaries and paralegals is usually arranged the college or technical school.
+An internship placement for legal secretaries and paralegals is usually arranged by the college or technical school.
 This can be a paid or unpaid internship, just like other legal internships.
 If you’re looking for a legal secretary or paralegal internship, it’s best to look for one in the field of law that you’re most interested in.
 Internships can lead to job offers in some cases.